 Blockchain, for the first time in history, seems to be creating internationally trusted information systems to support global finance and identity requirements.
 Smart contracts and distributed ledgers may soon be scalable enough to meet diverse and changing national needs with a globally trusted platform that eliminates reconciliation frictions.
 As every nation runs a local copy, no nation can embargo the other one unilaterally.

-Technology innovation cuts the infrastructure Gordian knot, but that's not enough - regulation must also innovate.
+Technology innovation cuts the infrastructure Gordian knot, but that’s not enough – regulation must also innovate.
 We must evolve towards globally inclusive regulation that strikes the right balance between protection and inclusion.
-Crypto markets rapid growth reminds us of the demand for access to high return investments by the general public, who are likely to under-appriciate the protection from potential risks, but resent anyone who they think is responsible for cutting them off from wealth creation opportunities.
+Crypto markets rapid growth reminds us of the demand for access to high return investments by the general public, who are likely to under-appreciate the protection from potential risks, but resent anyone who they think is responsible for cutting them off from wealth creation opportunities.

-That's not to say that crypto markets are far from perfect.
+That’s not to say that crypto markets are far from perfect.
 Many of the hard learned lessons from capital markets have been ignored with predictable and disastrous outcomes.
-Simple things like credit risk are ignored by depositors, who loose their exchange held assets over night.
+Simple things like credit risk are ignored by depositors, who lose their exchange held assets overnight.
 An easily avoidable loss if only exchange and custodian segregation was regulated, as it is in capital markets.
 What we should do is combine crypto markets innovations with capital markets lessons.
 By blending improved technology and regulation, we can achieve inclusive global markets.
 Being blockchain based, they are more transparent and more automated.
 Automation in turn can reduce governance costs, such as tax collection and regulatory reporting, to the benefit of both the state and business community.